Climate Jargon

 Montreal Protocol: Treaty designed to protect the ozone layer by reducing gases that destroy ozone

-National Interagency Coordination Center (NICC): Government group that coordinates U.S. wildfire response and forecasts wildfire risks
+National Interagency Coordination Center (NICC): Government group that coordinates U.S. wildfire response, and forecasts wildfire risks

 Neighborhood-scale decarbonization: When an entire neighborhood switches to all-electric, then permanently shuts off the natural gas supply

-Nonbiodegradable: Something that can’t be broken down by nature
+Nonbiodegradable: Something that nature can't break down

 Nonlinear: When changes in one thing cause a much larger change in something else